PierreBeucher/k8s.training.crafteo.io/src/config/configmap.md

 # Environment variables

-Use ConfigMap `resources/config/configmap-postgres-env.yml` to replace plain environment variables in Deployment
+Database Deployment define environment variables for Postgres user and password.
+Replace them with those defined in ConfigMap `resources/config/configmap-postgres-env.yml`

-- Equivalent of `docker run --env-file`
+- Create ConfigMap with `kubectl apply`
+- Update Deployment to use ConfigMap to load environment variables.
 Use something like this in Pod template:
 ```yaml
     envFrom:
     - configMapRef: